chenxingqiang/jax-ml/doc/modules/preprocessing.rst

 Preprocessing data
 ==================

-.. currentmodule:: sklearn.preprocessing
+.. currentmodule:: xlearn.preprocessing

-The ``sklearn.preprocessing`` package provides several common utility functions and transformer classes to change raw feature vectors into a representation that is more suitable for the downstream estimators.
+The ``xlearn.preprocessing`` package provides several common utility functions and transformer classes to change raw feature vectors into a representation that is more suitable for the downstream estimators.